huggingface/optimum-habana/examples/text-generation/README.md

 - `--attn_softmax_bf16` to run attention softmax layer in bfloat16 precision provided that the model (such as Llama) supports it
 - `--trim_logits` to calculate logits only for the last token in the first time step provided that the model (such as Llama) supports it
 - `--use_mark_dynamic` Mark the required tensor(s) as dynamic with min/max tensor shape derived from input and output tokens.
 Only applicable in Dynamic Mode execution.
-- `--attn_batch_split` specifies the number of smaller batches to split the attention and MLP processing into for better parallelization.By default, no splitting is performed (value is 1).
-Splitting is enabled only for prompt.
+- `--attn_batch_split` specifies the number of smaller batches into which attention and MLP processing are split to improve parallelization.
+By default, no splitting is performed (value is 1).
+Splitting is enabled only for prompt processing.
+This configuration is most effective for batch sizes (BS) > 125 and tensor parallelism (TP) >= 2, with a recommended value of '3' splits.

 For example, you can reproduce the results presented in [this blog post](https://huggingface.co/blog/habana-gaudi-2-bloom) with the following command:
 ```bash